coreapostrophe/rust-snake/README.md

 tinkering.
 WASM strikes me as a utility that allows developers to outsource expensive functions from a more performant runtime.
 It's not something that could serve as a full backend for render sequences, like how I was trying to make it out to be--though that does seem to be a future implementation of it.
 From what I've searched, it's not really faster than javascript on common tasks, which greatly reduces its viability for the current industry.
+It's good by itself.
+You can probably write high performant front-end applications with Rust WASM if you want.
+I think the real problem comes when comingling it with javascript and trying to make the two languages work together.

 ### ✨ Conclusion